 This vibrant green spread is the answer.
 It keeps all the fiber and nutrients of spring greens intact, is a chic emerald green, is lusty, gutsy and a cinch to make.
 It’s your golden — and green — opportunity to get your spring on.
 It’ll leave you humming in good ways, maybe even humming “The Lusty Month of May” with a knowing smile on your face.

-Lusty Green Spread
+Green Goodness Spread

 Just because you puree it doesn’t make it hummus or pesto.
 So what to call this emerald-green wonder?
 It’s a fabulous dredge for vegetables, a slather on whole wheat crostini (and pretty great spooned up right from the bowl).
 Calling it a spread sounds slightly naughty.
 But nice.

 Customize and fancy it up by adding 2 tablespoons of your favorite fresh herbs, such as dill, basil, mint or parsley.
 It’s the spread with a thousand possibilities, all of them green.

 - 1 bunch kale chard or dandelion greens